-DriveWorks Live can run directly as an application or as a service through Internet Information Services (IIS) v7.5 or later (Requires Windows 7 or Windows Server 2008 R2 operating systems or later).
+DriveWorks Live can run directly as an application or as a service through Internet Information Services (IIS) v10 or later (requires Windows 10 or Windows Server 2016 operating systems or later).

-Dynamic Compression means faster load times for your DriveWorks user forms that display dynamic content (Pictures, DriveWorks 3D Files etc.) on the clients browser.
+Dynamic Compression means faster load times for DriveWorks User Forms that display dynamic content (Pictures, DriveWorks 3D Files etc.) on the Client browser.

-This means that care must be taken when setting up credentials in IIS but has the benefit that you don't need to be logged on to a machine to run an application.
+This means that care must be taken when setting up credentials in IIS but has the benefit that the machine does not require logging on to run the application.

 This article explains how to set up IIS so DriveWorks Live can be accessed without having to run the application.